 In this post, you can get some information about Microsoft Office templates (Word/Excel/PowerPoint) like opening and downloading Microsoft templates, etc.

-How to recover unsaved Word document at this time?
+How to recover unsaved Word documents at this time?
 In brief, you have two choices:

-- Use MiniTool Power Data Recovery to recover lost Word document.
+- Use MiniTool Power Data Recovery to recover lost Word documents.

-- Recover previous version of Word document through Microsoft Word.
+- Recover the previous version of the Word document through Microsoft Word.

 Recover Unsaved Word Document with MiniTool Power Data Recovery